-The double declining balance depreciation method is one of the techniques used to depreciate an asset more quickly during the beginning of its life than the end.
-Unlike under the straight line method, the depreciation expense is not the same for every full period of depreciation.
-Rather, like its name, the amount of depreciation declines in each successive period.
+You use the double-declining balance depreciation (DDB) method to depreciate an asset more quickly during the beginning of its life than the end.
+Unlike under the straight-line method, the depreciation expense is not the same for every depreciation period.
+Instead, the depreciation expense declines in each successive period like its name.

-See a table comparing the different depreciation amounts using the different methods.
+See a table comparing the different depreciation amounts using all of the methods.

 To return the value of one period of double declining balance depreciation expense.

 cost– Acquisition cost of the asset.
-Includes purchase price and costs associated with its acquisition such as freight and sales tax.
+The acquisition cost includes the purchase price and costs associated with its acquisition, such as freight and sales tax.

-salvage– Amount that you expect to receive in exchange for the asset at the end of its useful life.
+salvage– Amount you expect to receive in exchange for the asset at the end of its useful life.
 Typically, this is zero.
-However, an example of a case where this not zero is the expected trade-in value of an automobile.
+An example of a case where this is not zero is an automobile’s expected trade-in value.

-life– Length of time that the asset is expect to be in service given in number of periods.
+life– Length of time you expect the asset to be in service.
+You specify this value using the number of periods.

 period– The period for which you are calculating depreciation expense.

 [factor]– OPTIONAL.
-Factor used to increase depreciation instead of the default value of 2.
-Use this to increase or decrease the rate of depreciation with a higher number making the earlier amounts larger.
+A factor used to increase depreciation instead of the default value of 2.
+Use this to increase or decrease the depreciation rate with a higher number making the earlier amounts larger.
 If you do not specify a factor, it is the same as entering a 2.